JuliaPOMDP/ParticleFilters.jl/README.md

 # Usage

 ParticleFilters.jl can be be used with or without the [POMDPs.jl](https://github.com/JuliaPOMDP/POMDPs.jl) package, so usage instructions are divided into two sections.
-First [usage without POMDPs.jl](#usage-without-pomdpsjl) is described, then an example of [usage with POMDPs.jl](#usage-with-pomdpsjl), and finally a list of the different [filters and beliefs](#types-of-filters-and-beliefs) along with brief discussion of [random number generation](#random-number-generation) is given.
+First [usage without POMDPs.jl](#usage-without-pomdpsjl) is described, then an example of [usage with POMDPs.jl](#usage-with-pomdpsjl), and finally a list of the different [filters and beliefs](#types-of-filters-and-beliefs) along with brief discussion of [random number generation and resampling](#resampling) is given.

 ## Usage without POMDPs.jl